-The Preliminary Examination of Union Public Service Commission for Civil Services Examination is popularly called CSAT or Civil Services Aptitude Test.
+The Paper II of Preliminary Examination of Civil Services Exam, Union Public Service Commission is popularly known as CSAT or Civil Services Aptitude Test.

-The CSAT is actually the second paper of General Studies introduced in 2011.
+The CSAT is the second paper of prelims and was introduced in 2011.
 The CSAT was introduced to end the use of scaling system for varying subjects in the General Studies paper.

 Paper II- (200 marks) Duration-2 Hours